kkots/ggxrd_hitbox_overlay_2211/README.md

 On Ubuntu/Linux the injector won't work.
 You need to patch the game so that it loads the DLL automatically on startup.
 The `ggxrd_hitbox_patcher_linux` does exactly that and must be launched directly, without Wine.
 (Its Windows version, `ggxrd_hitbox_patcher.exe`, can be used on Windows if you want to make the game load the mod automatically on startup.)
 The patcher on Ubuntu/Linux, when it asks, must be provided the full path to the game executable (`GuiltyGearXrd.exe`) without quotes.
 The patched game will now try to load the `ggxrd_hitbox_overlay.dll` on startup.
 In order for the game to find the DLL it must be placed in the same directory as the game executable, which should be in Steam's directory, for example: `~/.steam/debian-installation/steamapps/common/GUILTY GEAR Xrd -REVELATOR-/Binaries/Win32`, where `~` is your home directory.
 If the DLL is not found when the game launches, it will just run normally, without the mod.
-Since there's no way to unload the mod on Ubuntu/Linux (the injector doesn't work), you can add the `.ini` file mentioned in `Hotkey configuration` section into the folder with the game executable and change the line `startDisable = false` to `startDisable = true` in it and use the `F6` (the default) hotkey to enable the mod when you need.
+Since there's no way to unload the mod on Ubuntu/Linux (the injector doesn't work), you can add the `.ini` file mentioned in `Hotkey configuration` section into the folder with the game executable and change the line `startDisabled = false` to `startDisabled = true` in it and use the `F6` (the default) hotkey to enable the mod when you need.

 ## Features